-Leaving the Scheme with two or more years' Qualifying Service
+Leaving the Scheme with two or more years' Qualifying Service or

-If you leave the Scheme before your NRD with two or more years' Qualifying Service, the benefits you have built up will be kept in the Scheme for you until you retire.
+If you leave the Scheme before your NRA with two or more years' Qualifying Service, including any service built up in the ATLPS or NUTSSF, the benefits you have built up will be kept in the Scheme for you until you retire.
 See "Deferred Benefits Option" section below.